Viral video of NYPD arresting woman selling churros in subway draws outrage

 "We don’t want to be a city where we pay public servants to arrest churro vendors," Lander said.
 "But we are.
 Thanks @SofiaBNewman for standing up for her, and our better selves."

-Friday's arrest comes amid heightened scrutiny of what critics have called the over policing of New York City's subway system.
-Hundreds protested the NYPD's presence on the public transit system on Nov.
-1 by marching in Brooklyn, chanting "No justice, no peace."
+Friday's arrest comes amid heightened scrutiny of what critics have called the overpolicing of the subway system.
+Hundreds of people protested the police presence on the public transit system on Nov.
+1 by marching in Brooklyn, chanting, "No justice, no peace."

-The outrage was in part a response to a different viral video in which a teenager was arrested after armed police officers swarmed a subway car.
-The young man was Adrian Napier, 19, according to NBC New York.
+The outrage was in part a response to a different viral video in which a teenager was arrested after armed officers swarmed a subway car.
+The young man was identified as Adrian Napier, 19, according to NBC New York.

-Napier was arrested for jumping the subway turnstile and charged with theft of service, but police said in a statement that the massive police presence was in response to a report of a man with a gun near Atlantic Avenue and Flatbush Avenue, according to NBC New York.
+Napier was accused of jumping the subway turnstile and charged with theft of service.
+Police said in a statement that the massive police presence was in response to a report of a man with a gun near Atlantic and Flatbush avenues, according to NBC New York.

-In the video, Napier could be seen with his hands up before police entered the subway car and asked one bystander to call his mother.
+In the video, Napier could be seen with his hands up before police entered the subway car and asked a bystander to call his mother.